apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ## Rating binarization

-In this article,
-each user-movie matrix element is binarized to reduce training samples and consider only high rated movies, which rating is 4 or 5.
-So, all matrix elements, which have the lower rating than 4, aren't used during training.
+In this article, each user-movie matrix element is binarized to reduce training samples and consider only high rated movies whose rating is 4 or 5.
+So, every matrix element having a lower rating than 4 is not used for training.

 ```sql
 SET hivevar:seed=31;